 Payments, discounts and late payment penalties

-35. Account balances not settled within three calendar months from the date of invoice will be forwarded to a registered debt collection agency of our choice or HM Courts and Tribunals Service (HMCTS) Money Claim Online without further notice.
+35. Debt collection: Account balances not settled within three calendar months from the date of invoice will be forwarded to a registered debt collection agency of our choice or HM Courts and Tribunals Service (HMCTS) Money Claim Online without further notice.
 A 20% surcharge is applied automatically to the account balance when the account is transferred to the collection agency or HMCTS Money Claim.
 We will not enter into any direct correspondence regarding fee settlement after referring the account.
 You should submit any further correspondence regarding this matter directly to the collection agency involved.
 We reserve the right to withdraw services including emergency care until due invoices are settled.

-38. LCIAD Ltd has a policy of pursuing all unpaid accounts through appropriate legal channels including all time and legal costs incurred in the pursuit and recovery of due fees.
+38. Pursuit of unpaid fees: LCIAD Ltd has a policy of pursuing all unpaid accounts through appropriate legal channels including all time and legal costs incurred in the pursuit and recovery of due fees.
 Please note that this may greatly increase the total fees payable over and above the outstanding invoice amount.
 If you are genuinely unable to pay due to a change in circumstances, please do let us know in writing a timely fashion so that we may make mutually acceptable arrangements.

-39. In the rare event that an LCIAD clinician must cancel or postpone an appointment for any reason such as illness, equipment breakdown or unavailability beyond their control, if they are running late due to an unexpectedly long treatment duration with a previous patient or more frequent visits are required for your treatment than initially predicted, LCIAD would not be liable for any loss incurred by you directly or indirectly.
+39. Appointment cancellation by LCIAD: In the rare event that an LCIAD clinician must cancel or postpone an appointment for any reason such as illness, equipment breakdown or unavailability beyond their control, if they are running late due to an unexpectedly long treatment duration with a previous patient or more frequent visits are required for your treatment than initially predicted, LCIAD would not be liable for any loss incurred by you directly or indirectly.
 However, at LCIAD we do appreciate that your time and diary are at least as important as our own and undertake to minimise inconvenience as far as possible.

-40. The above terms are set by LCIAD Ltd and apply to treatment carried out at or under the care of LCIAD Ltd and LCIAD|FACE at 28 Wimpole Street, London W1G 8GW.
+40. General: The above terms and conditions are set by LCIAD Ltd and apply to treatment carried out at or under the care of LCIAD Ltd and LCIAD Face at 28 Wimpole Street, London W1G 8GW.
 Default late payment penalties as set out in the Late Payment of Commercial Debts (Interest) Act 1998 F15A as amended and supplemented by the Late Payment of Commercial Debts Regulations 2002 (amended 16th March 2013) do not apply.
 LCIAD Ltd is authorised and regulated by the Financial Conduct Authority (Financial Services Register Licence Number 678597).